Apple IT Training and Certification: What You Need to Know

 When you pass an exam, you get to use the Credly platform to share your digital badge.

 You might be wondering whether this is a certification or a badge.
 Well, it’s both.
-Traditionally many technology companies issued certifications.
+Traditionally, many technology companies issued certifications.
 These were often paper printouts that got mailed to you, which you could then display on your wall and maybe add to your email signature.
-Over the past few years, badging has become the modern alternative to those traditional paper certificates.
+Over the past few years, badging has become the modern alternative to such traditional paper certificates.
 They have many advantages.

 According to Credly, a badge (often referred to as a digital badge or open badge) is, “a digital representation of a learning outcome, experience or competency.”
 Badges can be issued for just about anything and could have very simple requirements to earn.
 Other badges, such as the Apple IT certification badges, have stricter requirements and attest that an individual meets specific criteria.